rosbobos/book_app/README.md

-Number and name of feature: browse search results
+Number and name of feature: compeating radio for submitting newbook

-Estimate of time needed to complete: 40min
+Estimate of time needed to complete: 30min

-Start time: 9:45
+Start time: 10:34

-Finish time: 9:25
+Finish time:

-Actual time needed to complete: 6 minutes
+Actual time needed to complete: